seblindfors/ConsolePort/README.md

 - Map/questlog: tracking, managing and reading quests.
 Map iteration works very well but not completely finished.
 - Bags: bag control is fully implemented.
 - Gear: gear control is implemented, along with functionality to replace gear pieces on the fly.
 - Group loot: full support for group looting.
+- Manual looting (auto-loot turned off)
 - Gossip: talking to NPCs is fully implemented.
 - Taxi: choosing and taking flight paths is fully implemented.
 - Spellbook: picking up and using spells directly out of the book is fully implemented.